alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 )
 ~~~

+If you use "usedefault" for nTrack and nCluster the AliParticleContainer and AliClusterContainer will be created using the default names, namely "tracks" and "caloClusters" for AOD and "Tracks" and "CaloClusters" for ESD.

 ### Charged jets
-For charged jets, running the AliEmcalJetTask is sufficient.
-The track selection is described [here](\ref READMEtracks).
+For charged jets, take care of your track selection (\ref READMEtracks) and run the AliEmcalJetTask. nClusters is "" and type = AliJetContainer::kChargedJet

 ### Full jets
 EMCal/DCal cluster corrections have to be applied beforehand as explained [here](\ref READMEclustcorr).